Getting Started¶

 This guide introduces you to the basics of using the gfw-api-python-client.
 For detailed and alternative installation instructions, please refer to the Installation section.
 Here is a Jupyter Notebook version for this guide.

-Note: See the Data Caveats and Terms of Use pages in the GFW API documentation for details on GFW data, API licenses, and rate limits.
+Note: See the Datasets, Data Caveats, and Terms of Use pages in the GFW API documentation for details on GFW data, API licenses, and rate limits.

 Installation¶